robjg/oddjob/README.txt

 Still To Do for 1.2.0
 ---------------------

-- A completion state of READY re-triggers a timer.
-Only COMPLETE, INCOMPLETE
-  and EXCEPTION should re-trigger timers.
+Deferred to A Later Version
+---------------------------
 - Look at what happens when there are exceptions in a timer.
 Should there be a haltOnException flag.
 Should an Exception in a timer be indicated as an exception state not an incomplete state?
-- Simplify State conditions.
-DESTROYED should not be an option and we probably only need to support COMPLETE, INCOMPLETE and EXCEPTION.
-Would you ever need to test for READY?

-Deferred to A Later Version
----------------------------
 - Should If job work on asynchronous completion of a job?
 - Document State better in the user guide.
 Include why structural jobs COMPLETE when they have no child because editing a node involves removing